Counting curves with local tangency constraints: Relationships between constraints

-Hence we have $\ind(C_i) \geq 0$, with equality only if $k = 1$.
-Thus any connected component of type (b), (c) or (d) that has more than one positive end has positive index.
-We conclude as before that all components have zero index.
-Moreover all components of type (b), (c) or (d) have one positive end.
-Thus the top component is connected, and it is somewhere injective since by \eqref{eq:Aind1} any multiple cover has index $>0$.
-This proves (i).
+Hence we have $\ind(C) \geq 0$, with equality only if $k = 1$.
+Since the whole building has index zero, all components must have index zero and the components of type (b), (c) or (d) have a single positive end.